 Avemar, a fermented wheat germ extract, is being explored as a treatment for cancer and autoimmune diseases like rheumatoid arthritis.

-People who are gluten intolerant or have gluten allergies should avoid wheat germ supplements, as it contains glutens.
+People who are gluten intolerant or have gluten allergies should avoid wheat germ supplements, as it contains gluten.

-People who are on a low-carb diet may also want to avoid wheat germ, as one cup of wheat germ contains nearly 60 grams of carbohydrates.
+People who are on a low-carb diet should be mindful of their portion of wheat germ, as one cup contains nearly 60 grams of carbohydrates.

-Wheat germ extract can cause mild side effects in some patients.
-That includes diarrhea, nausea, gas, and dizziness.
+Wheat germ extract can cause mild side effects in some people.
+These include diarrhea, nausea, gas, and dizziness.

 You should talk with your doctor about the benefits and risks of adding forms of wheat germ into your diet.